dkitley1975/movie-quiz/README.md

 ### Validator Testing

-- HTML - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdkitley1975.github.io%2Fyoga-centric%2F)
+- HTML - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdkitley1975.github.io%2Fmovie-quiz%2Findex.html)
+  - Three warnings are given regarding empty headings, these sections are filled from within the JavaScript file during game play.
-- CSS -  No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdkitley1975.github.io%2Fyoga-centric%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- CSS -  No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fdkitley1975.github.io%252Fmovie-quiz%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- Javascript - One warning showing an unused variable (updateQuizLevel), however this is the function used to update the quiz level. [(JSHint.com) validator](https://jshint.com/)

 ### Unfixed Bugs

-No Known bugs at present.
+Whilst testing within the developer tools within the web browsers no issues were identified visually, but whilst testing on an iphone the address bar and navigation bar on Safari and Chrome interfered with the margins and the centralisation of the container.
+This didn't replicate in Edge or Firefox.
+I out reached for Tutor support to help resolve this issue and unfortunately the issue was unable to be fixed, at this time.
+I did increase the margin and padding to help reduce the problem, whilst ensuring the content fitted within the screen.

 ## Deployment